-- Paper data collection forms will be kept in a locked office until transferred by the PI to a Microsoft excel file on a password-protected computer.
-The identifiers and data will be contained in two separate files.
-Only the PI and sub-investigators will have access to the de-identified data and the PI will retain sole access to the identification key. - Summarize the record retention plan applicable to the study (taking into account any applicable Dartmouth Department, Division or Research Center requirements, or applicable funding sponsor requirements.) - Records will be stored on-site on the PI's password protected computer for 3 years after publication. - Describe any procedures that will be used for quality control of collected data. - Dual thermometers will act as redundant sampling of water bath temperatures - Describe how data or specimens will be handled study-wide: - What information will be included in that data or associated with the specimens? - The data collection form will include the MRN of the patient and a numeral used to de-identify the data in the excel file.
-The collection form will contain a table of recorded water temperatures, including a temperature from each of the two thermometers every 2 minutes during the rewarming period.
+- Summarize the record retention plan applicable to the study (taking into account any applicable Dartmouth Department, Division or Research Center requirements, or applicable funding sponsor requirements.) - Records will be stored on-site on the PI's password protected computer for 3 years after publication. - Describe any procedures that will be used for quality control of collected data. - Dual thermometers will act as redundant sampling of water bath temperatures - Describe how data or specimens will be handled study-wide: - What information will be included in that data or associated with the specimens? - The data collection form will include the MRN of the patient and a numeral used to de-identify the data in the excel file.
+The collection form will contain a table of recorded water temperatures, including a temperature from each of the two thermometers as well as the SVD every 2 minutes during the rewarming period.
 Any adverse events will also be recorded. - Where and how data or specimens will be stored? - Data collection forms filled out by clinicians or investigators will be stored in a locked office until the data is transferred to a Microsoft excel file.
 The data file will be stored on the password-protected computer of the PI. - How long the data or specimens will be stored? - Data will be stored throughout the duration of the study and manuscript preparation. - Who will have access to the data or specimens? - The data collection forms will be accessible to the clinician filling it out.
 Once transferred to excel format, only the PI and sub-investigators will have access to the de-identified data.
-Only the PI will have access to the de-identification number key.
+Only the PI and key study personnel will have access to the de-identification number key.

-PROTOCOL TITLE: Clinical Utilization of a Sous Vide Device in the Acute Rewarming of Frostbitten Extremities
+PROTOCOL TITLE: Assessment of Sous Vide Water Baths for Acute Rewarming of Frostbitten Extremities.

-- Who is responsible for receipt or transmission of the data or specimens? - Data collection forms will be deposited in the locked office by the clinician or investigator filling out the form during active rewarming of a subject. - How data or specimens will be transported? - Data will remain on the password protected hard drive of the PI.
+- Who is responsible for receipt or transmission of the data or specimens? - Data collection forms will be deposited in the locked office by the clinician or investigator filling out the form during active rewarming of a subject. - Data will be entered into REDCap for further analysis. - External sites will enter their data directly into the DH REDCap Database - How data or specimens will be transported? - Data will remain on the password protected hard drive of the PI. - Deidentified data may be analyzed by additional research team members.